eyaly/testng-geo-location-examples/README.md

 >          getiosDriver().setSetting("acceptAlertButtonSelector", "**/XCUIElementTypeButton[`label == \"Allow While Using App\"`]");
 * The TestNG xml file to execute the tests can be found [here](https://github.com/eyaly/testng-geo-location-examples/blob/master/src/test/resources/config/location_sauce_app_test.xml).
 * In the xml file, change the "thread-count="20" with the number of thread you want to run in parallel.
 The xml file contains the executions on all the platforms (Android, iOS, real devices, emulators and simulators)
 * In the xml file, each test contains "enabled="true".
-You can changee  it to "false" if you don't want to execute this test.
+You can change it to "false" if you don't want to execute this test.
 * The command line to run the tests

       // If using the US DC